Judy Johnson: Later life and legacy

 After he retired from baseball, Johnson worked for the Continental Cab Company and managed a general goods store with his brother.
 In 1951, the Philadelphia Athletics hired Johnson as a scout.
 He urged the team, albeit unsuccessfully, to sign prospects Hank Aaron and Minnie Minoso.
-Before the Athletics relocated to Kansas in 1954, the club assigned Johnson as an assistant coach tasked with instructing black players Bob Trice and Vic Power during spring training.
+Before the Athletics relocated to Kansas City in 1954, the club assigned Johnson as an assistant coach tasked with instructing black players Bob Trice and Vic Power during spring training.
 Due to the brief nature of Johnson's assignment, Buck O'Neil is generally credited with being the first African-American to coach in Major League Baseball (MLB).

 Johnson spent time scouting with the Atlanta Braves, Milwaukee Brewers, Philadelphia Phillies, and Los Angeles Dodgers in the 1950s and 1960s.
 He is credited with instigating the signings of slugger Dick Allen and Bill Bruton who later became his son-in-law.
 As one of the oldest surviving stars of the Negro leagues, Johnson was offered a seat on the Committee on Negro Baseball Leagues when it was appointed by MLB commissioner Bowie Kuhn in 1971.
 The Committee's responsibility was to select noteworthy Negro league players for induction into the Baseball Hall of Fame.
+In 1975, Johnson stepped down from his position in the Committee to accept his Baseball Hall of Fame nomination.

+In 1976, Johnson was inducted into the Delaware Sports Hall of Fame.